Panama Canal's $8 Billion Gas Pipeline Project Creates Historic Investment Opportunity for Expats

 Key Statistics

-$4-8 billion total project investment
+$4-8 billion total project investment creating 15,600 jobs

 Source: Panama Canal Authority (2025)

-$1.5 billion annual government revenue once operational
+$1.5 billion annual government revenue once operational, representing 30% of current Panama Canal revenues

 Source: Panama Canal Authority projections (2025)